plomino/PlominoDoc/docs/features.rst

 - The header field sets the title of the portlet.

-- The database path is the path of a Plomino database in the site, storing the form to be displayed.
+- The database path is the path of a Plomino database containing the form to be displayed.
 If the base is accessible at the URL ``http://example.org/Plone/database``, the path is ``/Plone/database``.
   Since there is always an exception to a rule, you have to be careful when